Magnetic Webs in Stellar Radiative Zones: A stellar model

 compared to if the core conserved its initial AM $J_{\rm c}$.
 The steep drop in density outside the core at $m\gtrsim\mHe$ means that the outer mass shells of the web $\mHe<m<\mt$ occupy a much larger volume and have a much larger lever arm than those inside the core, $\Rweb\gg R_{\rm He}$, and so they dominate $\Iweb$.

-The idealized model is, however, incomplete because it implies a jump in $\Omega$ at $\mt$, i.e. a huge shear.
+The idealized model is, however, incomplete because it implies a jump in $\Omega$ at $\mt$, i.e. a huge shear at the outer boundary of the web.
 Turbulent processes likely moderate this shear and extract AM from the web zone, reducing $\Jweb$.
 To examine this effect, we compare the idealized stellar model with models that include different prescriptions for the turbulent viscosity $\nu_{\rm turb}$ in the radiative zone outside $\mt$.
-Figure~\ref{fig:Model_comparison} shows the rotation profiles $\Omega(R)$ of the $1.6M_\odot$ star when $\mHe=0.2$ (the evolutionary point of KIC 11515377) for models that prescribe (1) conservation of AM (no transport), (2) transport solely by the magnetic web, and (3) transport by both the web and a turbulent viscosity for two versions of $\nu_{\rm turb}$.
+Figure~\ref{fig:Model_comparison} shows the rotation profiles $\Omega(R)$ when $\mHe=0.2$ (the evolutionary point of KIC 11515377) for models that prescribe (1) AM conservation for each mass shell (no transport), (2) transport solely by the magnetic web, or (3) transport by both the web and a turbulent viscosity for two versions of $\nu_{\rm turb}$.
 The efficiency of AM extraction from the core can be quantified by the ratio of rotation rates in the core and the envelope, $\Omega_{\rm c}$ and $\Omega_{\rm e}$.
 The model without any transport gives $\Omega_{\rm c}/\Omega_{\rm e}\sim 3000$.
-The model with only a magnetic web reduces the ratio to $\Omega_{\rm c}/\Omega_{\rm e}\sim 200$, i.e. $\chi\sim 15$ as anticipated from \Eq~(\ref{eq:reductionFactor}).
+The model with only a magnetic web reduces the ratio to $\Omega_{\rm c}/\Omega_{\rm e}\sim 300$, i.e. $\chi\sim 10$ as anticipated from \Eq~(\ref{eq:reductionFactor}).
 This is a remarkable reduction in view of the small $(\mt-m_{\rm He})/\mt=0.15$ (the web is nearly buried in the growing core).
-When turbulent transport is included at the level of hydrodynamical mixing processes \citep{heger2000presupernova,paxton2013modules}, the ratio decreases further to $\Omega_{\rm c}/\Omega_{\rm e}\sim 20$.
-Finally, prescribing $\nu_{\rm turb}$ according to the Tayler-Spruit dynamo model \citep{spruit2002dynamo} marginally lowers the core rotation rate and modifies $\Omega(R)$ in the web-free region.
+When turbulent transport is included outside the web, the ratio $\Omega_{\rm c}/\Omega_{\rm e}$ decreases further.
+We find that including $\nu_{\rm turb}$ based on hydrodynamical mixing processes \citep{heger2000presupernova,paxton2013modules} gives $\Omega_{\rm c}/\Omega_{\rm e}\sim 30$, and including $\nu_{\rm turb}$ based on the Tayler-Spruit dynamo \citep{spruit2002dynamo} gives $\Omega_{\rm c}/\Omega_{\rm e}\sim 3$.

-Once the web is buried inside the growing helium core, $\mHe>\mt$, the core and mantle decouple in the idealized model with $\nu_{\rm turb}=0$.
-The more realistic model with turbulent transport reveals a more complicated rotational evolution (Figure~\ref{fig:Model_includingHydro}).
-Interestingly, a positive rotational gradient $d\Omega/dR>0$ develops in the outer core when $\mHe$ exceeds $\mt$.
-This occurs because turbulent transport increases the specific AM of mass shells in the mantle prior to their contraction into the core.